rhondene/Codon-Usage-in-Python/README.md

 # Python tools for Codon Usage Bias Analysis
-- This repository hosts different Python3 command-line programs and new graphical user interface web app! for calculating popular codon usage and amino acid usage frequency statistics from FASTA sequence files (.fasta).
+- This repository hosts different Python3 command-line programs and new graphical user interface web app! for calculating popular codon usage frequency metrics and amino acid usage frequency statistics from FASTA sequence files (.fasta):
+	- **✅ Relative synonymous codon usage (RSCU)** - transcriptome-wide and per-gene
+ 	- **✅ Relative Codon Frequency**
+  	-  **✅ Codon usage per 1000**
+  	-  **✅Expected and Observed Amino acid usage**
 - <b> Motivation </b>: I worked with hundreds of genomes so I wrote these scripts to handle batch processing of multiple genomes/ input files and outputs a CSV formatted table that is easier to parse and amenable to statistical analysis like PCA - a task that I found tedious  because  previously published tools would output the conventional wide-form codon usage table that needed extra processing.
   	- <b> Genomics Publications that used Codon-Usage-inPython </b>:
 	  		<ul>